“Shoot for the moon. Even if you miss, you’ll land among the stars.” – Les Brown

 Worked for me.

-Now, I’m not great at design, so I was thinking about paying a graphic designer to help me create a logo for the business.
+Now, I’m not great at it, so I was thinking about paying a graphic designer to help me create a logo for the business.
 However, I wanted to keep the upfront costs as low as possible for this business, so I decided to check for free alternatives instead.

 I landed on Vecteezy.com, a resource for free vector art, and decided to search for a pineapple icon.